bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 :align: center
 ```

-As you can see, during prediction, the pixels that belong to the road should be equal to 1 and all other pixels should be equal to 0.
+As you can see, the pixels that belong to the road should be equal to 1 and all other pixels should be equal to 0.

 ### Dataset